 The application, as originally made, proposed a ‘stone and dust’ surface for the twin tracks and the submitted application plan additionally referred to a concrete pipe culvert ditch crossing.
 The applicant subsequently amended the application to propose tarmac wheel tracks.
 The applicant also amended the application plan to refer to the track surface change and to remove the reference to the culvert works.
 I am satisfied that no party with an interest in commenting on the application has been prejudiced by the amendments.

-Planning permission for the creation of a new vehicular access from the highway into the garden of Spring Cottage, with provision of a parking and turning area within the garden was granted by the Council on 20 January 2023 (Application No: 222183).
+Planning permission for the creation of a new vehicular access from the highway into the garden of Spring Cottage, with provision of a parking and turning area within the garden, was granted by the Council on 20 January 2023 (Application No: 222183).

 I am required by section 39 of the 2006 Act to have regard to the following in determining this application:-